krateoplatformops/oasgen-provider/README.md

     additionalStatusFields:
       - id
       - revision
+      - createdAt

-    # optional, declare configuration params to expose in the generated *Configuration CRD
+    # optional, declare configuration params to expose in the generated *Configuration CRD (Authentication is always included if needed)
     configurationFields:
       - fromOpenAPI:
           name: api-version